4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 Credit: Income tax payable

-When payment of the corporate income taxes is made, generally several months after the year end:
+When payment of the corporate income taxes is made, (sometimes several months after the year end):

 • From the banking download in QBO, categorize the payment as a payment/expense to income tax payable (remember you have already set up the expense so you don’t want to duplicate it) and indicate the name of the revenue agency to whom it is being paid